kajaljoshi/Angular-PWA-LazyLoading/README.md

 ## Development server

+Download/clone repository and Run
+  1. npm install
+  2.npm start
-Run `npm start` for a dev server.
+  for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding